 False Claims Act (31 U.S.C. §§ 3729-3733)

-The Federal False Claims Act (FCA) is a federal law that introduces liability on individuals and companies who submit false claims to the government or cause such claims to be submitted, including Medicare and Medicaid.
+The Federal False Claims Act (FCA) is a federal law that places liability on individuals and companies who submit false claims to the government or cause such claims to be submitted, including Medicare and Medicaid.

 18 U.S. Code § 1347

-18 U.S. Code § 1347 is a federal statute that criminalizes healthcare fraud and any attempt to execute a scheme to defraud a healthcare benefit program or to obtain money or property from a healthcare benefit program by false or fraudulent pretenses.
+18 U.S. Code § 1347 is a federal statute that criminalizes healthcare fraud and any attempt to execute a scheme to defraud a healthcare program or to collect money or property from a healthcare benefit program by false or fraudulent pretenses.
 It applies to public programs like Medicare and Medicaid, as well as private insurance plans.

 Physician Self-Referral Law (Stark Law)